wait1/wait1_ex/README.md

-# hyper-plug
+# plug_wait1

-Plug interface for the hyper protocol
+Plug interface for the wait1 protocol